Skip to footer content

 $vbLabelText $csharpLabel

 This code creates a new document instance using the WordDocument class and builds a structured form using the Table class.
 Each row contains a label in the first cell and a placeholder (wrapped in curly braces) in the second cell.
 The TextContent class handles plain text content, while TextStyle applies formatting.
 The placeholder syntax {FieldName} marks areas where you will replace text with actual data later.
-This approach provides similar flexibility to using IronWord documentation for advanced formatting options.
+Refer to the IronWord documentation for advanced formatting options including borders, shading, and column widths.

 Microsoft Word document showing a completed employment application form with fields for personal information, position details, and education background filled with placeholder text